-For more information, refer
+For more information, refer to: https://bugzilla.redhat.com/show_bug.cgi?id=723936.

-https://bugzilla.redhat.com/show_bug.cgi?id=723936.

-2. In certain SKUs of controllers, when SR-IOV is enabled, the NIC priority group (PG) and priority flow control (PFC) are not supported.
+2. In certain stock keeping unit s (SKUs) of controllers, when SR-IOV is enabled, the NIC priority group (PG) and priority flow control (PFC) are not supported.

-3. In certain SKUs of controllers, PING is not working when attempting to bridge the 1Gb Ethernet or 10GbE ports to the virtual machines when SR-IOV is enabled for 10GbE ports in the BIOS.
+3. In certain SKUs of controllers, PING does not work when attempting to bridge the 1Gb Ethernet or 10GbE ports to the virtual machines when SR-IOV is enabled for 10GbE ports in the BIOS.

 This issue occurs due to limitations of the virtual Ethernet bridge.
 All transmitted broadcast packets are looped back by the controller.
-This affects the functionality of the Linux bridge, as it appears as if the same ARP broadcast packets are received on two different interfaces.
+This situation affects the functionality of the Linux bridge, as it appears as if the same address resolution protocol (ARP) broadcast packets are received on two different interfaces.

-a) Set the aging of the bridge to 0 using the following command:
+• Set the aging of the bridge to 0 using the following command:

-'''

 "brctl setageing <bridge> 0"

-'''

-This causes the bridge to behave like a hub and flood the packet to all the ports (except the one on which the packet arrived) every time.
-This may impact performance.
+This command causes the bridge to behave like a hub and flood the packet to all the ports (except the one on which the packet arrived) every time.
+This situation might impact performance.
 If you have only two interfaces on this bridge (one NIC interface and virbr0-nic), there is no performance impact.

-- b) Another option may be to use the MacVTap interface to the guest instead of the bridge interface. - 4.
-In certain SKUs of controllers, when the driver is loaded with num_vfs=32, the initialization of two of the VFs fails and only 30 VF interfaces are created.

-5. In certain configurations, timeout errors may occur during maximum performance (MPx) socket testing.
+- Another option might be to use the MacVTap interface for the guest instead of the bridge interface. - 4.
+In certain configurations, timeout errors might occur during maximum performance (MPx) socket testing.

-For Linux Xen:
+For Linux XenServer:

-• Only configure interfaces created with the netfront source model and ignore the second set of interfaces created with 8139cp
+• Configure interfaces only created with the netfront source model, and ignore the second set of interfaces created with 8139cp.

-For Linux KVM:
+For Linux K Virtual Machine (KVM):

-- Use the virtio device model instead of Hypervisor Default - 6.
+- Use the virtio device model instead of Hypervisor Default. - 5.
 When using bonding on top of VLANs on a RHEL-based system, networking appears to stop responding during system boot or when restarting the network.

-On a RHEL-based system, having a bond on top of a VLAN while using ONBOOT=yes, can cause the system to stop responding during boot or when restarting the network.
-The system will appear to not respond while trying to start one of the slave interfaces.
+On an RHEL-based system, having a bond on top of a VLAN while using ONBOOT=yes can cause the system to stop responding during boot or when restarting the network.
+The system appears unresponsive while trying to start one of the slave interfaces.